ERISA Attorneys in Agoura Hills & Westlake Village

 Contact an ERISA Lawyer Today

-If you are concerned that your pension plan failed to follow ERISA’s requirements, contact Bradley/Grombacher LLP today for a free and confidential review of your claims.
+If you are concerned that your pension plan failed to follow ERISA’s requirements, contact Bradley/Grombacher LLP today for a free and confidential review of your employment claims.
 If you have a case, our ERISA attorneys in Agoura Hills and Westlake Village will work on your behalf to ensure you get the full compensation to which you are entitled.

 In 2016, Providence Health & Services, a religiously affiliated hospital based in Renton, Washington, reportedly agreed to pay almost $352 million to resolve an ERISA class action settlement accusing it of underfunding its pension plan.
 The plaintiffs claimed Providence Health improperly classified the pension as a “church plan” that was exempt from ERISA.